 If a company can prove that they not only have their employees’ consent but that the reasons behind the security measure are valid, then there shouldn’t be a problem with GDPR.
 However, if there are multiple security measures that provide the same or very similar results, then the least invasive measure must be chosen.
 As is now widely known, failure to comply with GDPR can result in penalties and fines as high as 4% of annual global revenue.

-GDPR & Mobile Device Security
+GDPR & Endpoint Security

 GDPR will also affect the ways in which companies secure employees’ corporate-owned mobile devices.
 Businesses with Enterprise Mobility Management (EMM) systems and other mobile security products may have to adapt their chosen solutions to fall in line with these new regulations.
 A record will have to be kept of how and when an employee gives their consent to store and use their personal data.
-As well as this, the organisation will need to record where their data came from and the parties to which it was shared.
-An information audit should be carried out, to ensure there is transparency and accountability should unauthorised access to employee data occur.
+As well as this, the organization will need to record where their data came from and the parties to which it was shared.
+An information audit should be carried out to ensure there is transparency and accountability should unauthorized access to employee data occur.

 Mobile security solutions should, in fact, help businesses move towards their GDPR compliance objectives, for example, in the event of a data breach.
 Mobile security solutions can provide a clear log of events that ultimately lead up to the data breach.
 This is done with pre-agreed access to all corporate-owned mobile devices so that the administrator can see which devices and apps accessed which business services.
 Should this security measure be in place, the data protection officer is able to make a better, more informed decision on the next steps.

 Mobile security solutions can also help to separate personal and business data.
-The mobile device controller should be unable to access employees’ personal apps, emails, etc. This ties into minimising the invasiveness of cyber security solutions.
-This separation increases the organisation’s security, but also indirectly improves employee morale and productivity.
+The mobile device controller should be unable to access employees’ personal apps, emails, etc. This ties into minimizing the invasiveness of cyber security solutions.
+This separation increases the organization’s security, but also indirectly improves employee morale and productivity.
 Check out our blog post to find out more on why mobile content filtering can lead to a better, more productive work environment.

 Why Corrata Doesn’t Require Change